Kwangyun/Kwangyun.github.io/_posts/2023-06-04-CSRF-Report.md

 ![ ](/assets/CSRF/impossible.png)

 #### Same Site Cookie.
 SameSite is a security feature implemented in web browsers, which regulates the inclusion of a website's cookies in requests that originate from other websites.
 Since authenticated session cookies are typically required for sensitive actions, enforcing proper SameSite restrictions can hinder attackers from initiating such actions across different sites.
-This policy has already been adopted by famous
+This policy has already been adopted by famous web portals like google in 2021.

 ### Common flaws in CSRF token validation